To say player personas have become an important game development tool is an understatement.

 This is why personas made off of behavioral models, existing motivation frameworks, and self-reported tools repeatedly lead to suboptimal outcomes.

-We understand the deepest aspects of players’ psychology and cluster audience personas based on the enduring traits they have most in common.
-The player personas are built on data that is packaged into digestible and actionable insights.
-They can also be updated in real time, living and breathing just like the players they are composed of.
+These player personas are built on data that is packaged into digestible and actionable insights.
+With the right tools, they can also be updated in real time, living and breathing just like the players they are composed of.

 Simply put, they apply scientific methodology to human understanding.